beet/alfred_noteplan_actions/README.md

 Keyword: `t`

-Fuzzy search of calendar and text notes by title.
+Fuzzy search of calendar and text notes by title _(actually, currently by filename)_.

 Can enter a date in `YYYYMMDD` or even `YYYY-MM-DD` format to jump to a specific calendar note.